lavrenovpro/lavrenovpro/README.md

 ## Education
-National University of Science and Technology "MISIS” Specialist, Applied Information Technology in Economics — 2005 - 2011
+National University of Science and Technology "MISIS" Specialist, Applied Information Technology in Economics — 2005 - 2011

 ## Certification